Chapter 1 – The Team

 We were the ones criminals whispered about in fear, the ones the law knew about but could never find and the ones you prayed were coming when you were in need… we were retribution.

 “I envy the dead.”
-He clasps my shoulder and squeezes as we both look out over the water.
-The moon's reflection danced rhythmically across the ocean below.
+He clasps my shoulder and squeezes as we both looked out over the water.
+The moon’s reflection danced rhythmically across the ocean below.

 “I’m sorry I didn’t choose a less torturous lifestyle,” he stated in earnest.